This lesson is in the early stages of development (Alpha version)

 The vast majority of computer systems today have graphical user interface (GUI) with windows, images, and videos for output; whereas mouse, trackpad and touch screen are often used for input.
 CLI or terminal interface is a very old computer interface, dating back in 1960s.

 You may wonder: Why do I need to learn to use an ancient CLI at all?
 As we shall see in this lesson, CLI allows computer users to become very effective and productive.
 Just by typing a few commands you are able to accomplish many actions that require many points and clicks on a GUI.
 Frequently used combination of commands can be saved into a script: just running this script will allow us to accomplish a large unit of tasks, and repeat them with ease.
-Next to CLI, scripting (the action of creating and using script) is another foundational matter in using a supercomputer.
+Next to CLI, scripting (the action of creating and using script) is another foundational matter in using a supercomputer—this will be covered in a latter episode.

-Throughout the workshops, you will encounter many commands and examples on how to use them.
+Throughout this lesson, you will encounter many commands and examples on how to use them.
 Do not be afraid to try out and experiment with these commands—that is the only way to learn, become familiar, and eventually skilled with the CLI.

 But wait!
 Will I damage the computer if I type a wrong command?